gvwilson/thirdbit/src/fiction/madica/index.md

 before.
 "Let's get moving."

-Another corridor, another flight of stairs, turn left, turn right… Madica gave up trying to keep track of the way they had come---she just couldn't keep it all straight in her head.
+Another corridor, another flight of stairs, turn left, turn right… Madica gave up trying to keep track of the way they had come—she just couldn't keep it all straight in her head.
 And she was so cold now that her teeth were chattering.
-Tired as she was, she didn't dare ask to stop again---she might never be able to get going again.
+Tired as she was, she didn't dare ask to stop again—she might never be able to get going again.

 But then they turned a corner and opened a door that look no different from any other and it was warm, beautifully warm, warm like being